AnnsAnns/website/content/about/_index.md

 ---

 ### About Me
-I'm tomGER, a developer from German, located within the European Union.
+I'm tomGER, a developer from Germany, located within the European Union.
 I dabble in nearly all programming fields in my freetime, though the backend is my forte.
 I'm a strong FOSS advocate and publish most of my work on [Github](https://www.github.com/tumger).

 Besides programming, I highly enjoy anything space related and a bit of video games here and there.